 Want even more best-practice examples of brands hitting it out of the park?
-Check out AB Tasty’s guide to the trends and digital innovators shaping the virtual experience economy.
-Get your copy of the “Playing Your Cards Right In the Virtual Experience Economy” e-book now!
+Check out AB Tasty’s guide to optimization trends.
+Get your copy of the “50 Tests You Should Know for Your Website” E-book now!

 Collaborate across teams for continual evolution and development

 We’ve already established that experience optimization is the bare minimum when approaching your brand’s online presence and commercial activities, and that experience innovation is what takes you to the next level in your category.
 To innovate is to experiment – exploring different configurations, layouts, price thresholds and incentives, as Jonny Longden of Journey Further told us on the “1000 Experiments Club” podcast.
 Your experimentation roadmap is essential to retaining your customers, recruiting new ones and growing your business.